AdsJumbo/AdsJumbo.com/README.md

 # Step 3: Submit the App to the Review process
 Hit the button "Request Activation"</br>
 When your game is approved, your ads will be live and you can see real-time reports under your dashboard and enjoy your earnings!</br>
-NOTE: The limit of ad units in the app is not limited, you can use them as much as you want.
+NOTE: The limit of ad units in the app is not limited, you can use them as much as you want.<br/>

 # For WinForm / WPF apps & games
 Please download package from NuGet called "AdsJumbo.WinForm.WPF" - this package is for WinForm / WPF apps & games.